 12. IYRS School of Technology and Trades - “Process and Possibilities”

-Working with carbon fiber and other composite boat building materials and processes, and how composites are being used in a variety of non-marine applications as well.
+The school demonstrated how they are working with carbon fiber and other composite boat building materials and processes, and how composites are being used in a variety of non-marine applications as well.

 13. SCA Americas – “Plant a Seedling”